 “Papa will take care of you,” I told him.

 As I walked up to the plate his coach followed behind me.
-He was predictably incredulous and asked me what I thought I was doing.
+Being a white man, he was predictably incredulous that someone had the courage to challenge a norm and asked me what I thought I was doing.

 “Don’t you dare!”
 I screamed at him.
 “You don’t get to decide my child’s value!
 No one does!
 I’m going to show you what he’s worth!”

 The other parents, coaches, and children, from both teams, were taken aback by our bravery.
 Noticing the apprehension and even disgust from the crowd, I began to lecture them on the oppressiveness of their expectations of “normalcy,” but I was interrupted by a coach from the other team who, thankfully, seemed to be as open-minded as me.

 “Let’s just get this over with,” he said as he placed the ball on the tee.

 “This is ridiculous,” a bigoted parent from the opposing team shouted.
 “He’s a grown man hitting a ball off a tee at small children!”

 Apparently now this mother cared about the well-being of her child.
 Now that her child was in danger in a way society didn’t deem acceptable.
 The emotional trauma of becoming an out, or of being forced into “fielding” — a disgusting, antiquated term that exposes children to horrific plantation imagery — is no bother to them.
 But put their defenseless, forty-pound child fifty feet away from an adult male hitting a hard ball off a tee with a metal bat and suddenly the world is about to end.

 She, nor anyone else, however, seemed to care about my child.
 Gulliver was on the bench crying now, obviously upset that these small-minded people were attacking us.